HOW TO ASK QUESTIONS THE SMART WAY: 6 SIMPLE TACTICS

-Curiosity in the same way is the basis for asking any kind of question.
+Curiosity, in the same way, is the basis for asking any kind of question.

 To be curious about a subject is to find it genuinely interesting albeit, nothing is interesting if you’re not interested.

 Most strides in development spring first from curiosity even before money.
-Nurturing one’s curiosity sets one up for an innovative life, not without disappointments but nonetheless full of life changing discoveries.
+Nurturing one’s curiosity sets one up for an innovative life, not without disappointments but nonetheless full of life-changing discoveries.

-One learns to pioneer, set the pace and hence make the rules – may I ask you, what could be sweeter than that?
+You learn to pioneer, set the pace and hence make the rules – may I ask you, what could be sweeter than that?

 Curiosity is the key to asking.
 It is like a master key that opens all doors of knowledge.
 It is a key so vital that without it, we will still be stuck in the primitive ages, hacking away at stones and not even wondering what an easier life looks and feels like.